raymond1/simple-parser-generator/README.md

 By combining multiple rules and patterns together, you can end up with some really useful expressions.

 This software is still in its early phases, and I am aware of some bugs and problems in the documentation but it has been released into the wild because I feel it has reached a point where it could be very useful.
-Be free, my software, and go where you need to go!
-I'll support you!
-Grow!
-Grow!

 If you have trouble using my software, you can send me an email at